Nikoleta-v3/blog/_posts/2018-06-03-resultant-theory.md

 ---
 layout: post
 title:  "Resultants in SymPy"
-date:   2018-06-03
+date:   2018-06-05
-comments: False
+comments: True
 ---

-I have recently been doing some work related to systems of polynomials.
+I have recently been doing some work related to systems of polynomial equations.
 This work has lead me to study several academics papers on **resultant theory**.
-In this blog post I aiming to give an introduction to resultant theory and a demonstration of how we can use the Python package [SymPy](http://www.sympy.org/en/index.html) to calculate the resultant of systems.
+In this blog post I aim to give an introduction to resultant theory and a demonstration of how we can use the Python package [SymPy](http://www.sympy.org/en/index.html) to calculate the resultant of systems.
+I will end the blog post by describing the particular contribution I've recently made to [SymPy](http://www.sympy.org/en/index.html).

 To start of let us familiarise ourselves with some mathematical definitions and I am going to use SymPy to demonstrate several examples.